This post was originally published on May 22, 2023, and extensively updated on July 10, 2024.

 You may want to compare other deductions as well, particularly if one or both partners own property that’s in their name only, and you don’t live in a community property state.
 There are limitations on mortgage interest deductions.
 At the same time, you should also be sure that you’ve taken any deductions that apply to couples who file jointly that you couldn’t take advantage of if you filed separately.

-One final note regarding deductions is that if you file separately, you must both choose the same option for deductions.
-By that we mean that if one of you takes the standard deduction, you must both take it; if one of you itemizes deductions, you will both need to do so or the spouse who doesn’t itemize will receive a standard deduction of zero.
+One final note regarding deductions is that if you file separately, you must choose the same option for deductions.
+In other words, if one of you takes the standard deduction, you must both take it; if one of you itemizes deductions, you will both need to do so, or the spouse who doesn’t itemize will receive a standard deduction of zero.

 Consider Tax Liability and Transparency

-Depending upon your circumstances, you may also want to look at your tax status from the standpoint of tax liability and transparency.
+Depending upon your circumstances, you may also want to look at your tax status from tax liability and transparency standpoint.
 When one spouse believes that the other may have hidden their tax liability or income, it may be best to file separately.

-Separate filings can help shield a spouse from their partner’s wrongdoing when it exists.
-It can minimize the risk that a spouse will be held liable for their partner’s taxes if there’s an issue.
+Separate filings can help shield a spouse from their partner’s wrongdoing if it exists.
+It can minimize the risk of being held liable for their partner’s taxes if there’s an issue.
 For this reason, couples who are separated or in the process of a divorce may choose to file separately.

-Tips for Making the Most of Filing Jointly vs Filing Separately
+Tips for Making the Most of Married Filing Jointly vs Married Filing Separately

 Here are some tips for making the most of your tax filing status, whichever option you choose:

-• Keep your retirement savings in mind; The deduction limits for contributions to work-sponsored retirement plans are significantly higher if you file jointly than they are if you file separately.
+- Keep your retirement savings in mind; The deduction limits for contributions to retirement plans are significantly higher if you file jointly than if you file separately.

-These tips can help you evaluate your options and choose the filing option that makes the most sense for you and your financial situation.
+These tips can help you evaluate your options and choose the filing option that makes the most sense to you and your financial situation.

 Final Thoughts on Married Filing Jointly vs Separately